AnatoliyOcheretnyi/DropDate/apps/mobile/README.md

 ## Notes

-- Mobile is still work in progress; features will stay in sync with the web client.
+- Mobile is still work in progress and intentionally incomplete (mock UX + temporary state).
 - `EXPO_PUBLIC_BACKEND_URL` must be reachable from the emulator/device (use your LAN IP instead of `localhost` when running on physical hardware).